youtous/docker-skeleton-rails/README.md

 Answer "no" when asked about overwriting files.

 #### 5. That's all
-Rails is now installed, you start the stack using `make start`.
+Rails is now installed, you can start the stack using `make start`.

 You should configure your database with rails env and other things which need configuration.
 When your database is ready, use `make app-build` in order to create the database and execute migrations.